CSBSJU/CSCI-160/exercises/cracking.md

 * digits [0-9], and
 * special characters [!$/%@#].

 It will be your job to compute the total size of the alphabet from the value of ```PROTOTYPE``` by increasing the alphabet size by an appropriate amount based on which classes it contains.
-In the example below, the alphabet size would be 68 = 26 + 26 + 10 + 6.
+In the example below, the alphabet size would be 26 because ```PROTOTYPE``` only contains lower-case letters, of which there are 26.

 ``` java
 package cracking;